#1 on GoogleCD PlayerMid PriceReview

 I connected the Tangent CD II via its optical line out with the EarMen Tradutto and SMSL DO200 MK II DACs.
 The DACs were connected to the EarMen CH-Amp via balanced and RCA interconnects.
 In this setup, the CD II was used as a transport only — bypassing its own DAC.
 I compared the CD II with my iPhone connected via USB to the DACs.

-The more expensive and technically more sophisticated Tradutto appears to have a rather high jitter tolerance.
-Tangent should have added a coaxial line out as it is less prone to jitter than optical.
+The more expensive and technically more sophisticated Tradutto appears to have a rather high tolerance.
+Tangent should have added a coaxial line out as it is less prone to problems than optical.

 Tangent CD II